 A group of Kashmiri ladies were permitted to take the historic Jehlum Valley Road (JVR) to attende an intra-Kashmir conference at Muzaffarabad that an NGO organized.
 Qurattulain was part of the delegation.
 In this piece, she explains how her trip turned historic for her.

-Before I could say anything, the lady who had a sweet and mischievous smile on her lips hugged me tightly and sobbed: “Qurrat, I am Riffat.”
+Before I could say anything, the lady, who had a sweet and mischievous smile on her lips, hugged me tightly and sobbed: “Qurrat, I am Riffat.”

 This conference was different in the sense that participants took the trans-LoC route.
-Compared to Wagha, it is quite closer.
+Compared to Wagha, it is quite close.
 Taking Wagha would mean taking a few days to reach Muzaffarabad.
-We reached near the 220-ft Kaman Bridge which demarcates the LoC.
+We reached near the 220-ft Kaman Bridge, which demarcates the LoC.
 We were stopped by security guards as per the standard operations procedure (SOP).
 The other side was supposed to unlock the gate first.
 It was an interesting experience.

 When I saw the bridge that we were supposed to cross, the first thing that struck me was the cruel unnaturalness of this territorial divide between the people who have so much in common and who share each others’ aspirations.